halcwb/resuscitate/README.md

-# SAFE Template
+# GENAPLS

+The application provides decision support for Advanced Pediatric Life Support.

+The most recent version of this application can be found [here](http://genapls.nl)

-This template can be used to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/).
+The template used for this app is the [SAFE Stack](https://safe-stack.github.io/).
 It was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/).
 If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?

 ## Install pre-requisites